 About Arm Lift Surgery

 One of the most difficult aspects of losing weight or getting older is the appearance of loose skin.
-At Elevate Medical Spa and Cosmetic Surgery in Dallas, TX, we offer arm lift surgery, also known as Brachioplasty, as a procedure for anyone who cannot seem to tone and tighten this section of the arm with exercise and diet.
+At Elevate Medical Spa and Cosmetic Surgery in Dallas, TX, we offer arm lift surgery, also known as brachioplasty, for anyone who cannot seem to tone and tighten this section of the arm with exercise and diet.
 Loose skin from the elbow to the upper arm is very common, especially for women and men who are advancing in age or have lost weight.
 Our Elevate team, led by board-certified plastic surgeon Dr. Thornwell Parker, is very skilled in skin tightening and fat removal surgical techniques, and they provide private consultations for surgical arm lifts.
 If you would like to learn more about how an upper arm lift can alter the contour of your arms, please schedule a consultation at Elevate Medical Spa today.

 "All the staff was very professional."- Anonymous / Healthgrades / Oct 12, 2017